LukasFuchs/GeoModBox.jl/docs/src/man/Ini.md

 For more details please refer to the [source code](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/src/Tracers/2Dsolvers.jl).

->**Note:** Currently, temperature is not intended to be advected via tracers, as this would require the update of the tracer temperature via incremental changes rather than absolute value.
+>**Note:** Currently, temperature is not intended to be advected via tracers, as this would require the update of the tracer temperature via incremental changes rather than the absolute value.
 Within the [2-D advection example](./examples/Advection2D.md) temperature advection is only used assuming non-diffusive process.
 Thus, no update of the tracer temperature is required!

 The advection of temperature and the update of the temperature field on the centroids is called, for example, like [here](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/examples/AdvectionEquation/2D_Advection.jl):